bradgwest/paap/write/paper.md

-Wallraven et al. [@Wallraven_et_al_2008] asked naiive art viewers to cluster works of art and found that the resulting clusters did not correspond to art period, indicating percieved perceptual differences need not track genre or even artist.
+Wallraven et al. [@Wallraven_et_al_2008] asked naiive art viewers to cluster works of art and found that the resulting clusters did not correspond to art period, indicating perceived perceptual differences need not track genre or even artist.
 On the other hand, Figures \ref{fig:tsne_artists} and \ref{fig:tsne_genre} show that artists and genre are not evenly distributed throughout clusters, for instance traditional Chinese works (Guohou) are relatively pervasive in cluster three and nearly